 -

 Place the jar in the canner using your jar lifter.
-Repeat steps 8-11 until all apple pie filling is used.
+Repeat until all pie filling is used.

 -

-Ensure the jars in your water bath canner are covered completely by 2-3 inches of water.
+Lower the water bath canner rack into the boiling water.
+Ensure your jars are covered by at least 2 inches of water.

 -